 Alaska, along with Delaware, New Hampshire, Montana, and Oregon, is one of five states with no state sales tax.
 Therefore, if you are selling goods or products over the Internet to customers located in Alaska, sales tax for your Alaska customers should be a non-issue under current law.

 However, the federal government is now considering legislation that would affect large Internet retailers and how online sales taxes are collected in all states.
 The proposed federal law (called the Marketplace Fairness Act of 2013) would allow states to require sellers not physically located in their state to collect taxes on online and catalog sales made to people in their state.
 Sellers that make $1 million or less in annual sales and have no physical presence in the state would be exempt from this requirement.
 States would have to meet certain criteria to simplify their sales tax laws and make sales tax collection easier before they could require sellers to collect the tax.
 Internet sellers in Alaska with sales of over $1 million would have to start collecting sales tax on sales made to customers in other states under the new law.

 Below is an article on the current rules on Internet sales tax in Alaska.
-The new federal law is scheduled to be voted on in May 2013 would affect all state Internet sales tax laws so be sure to check for updates in this area.
-(We will continue to keep you updated as well.)
+A new federal law would affect all state Internet sales tax laws so be sure to check for updates in this area.

 Alaska Local Sales Taxes